-

 What is impossible to achieve is the perfect family with the perfect job, within the perfect company, living in the perfect location, with enough money and resources to create a perfect life.

-Through feeding our souls every day, enjoying the journey that is appearing and finding ways to be resilient when needed, this ensures that we all experience joy, happiness and laughter which we can notice.
-When darker times occur, we should have strategies at hand to move forward through sadness, anxiety and tiredness.
+Through feeding our souls when we can, enjoying the journey that is appearing and finding ways to be resilient when needed, when darker times occur, we will have strategies at hand to move forward through sadness, anxiety and tiredness.

 Unlocking Energy with Purpose

-By having a sense of purpose, this has been shown to increase our energy levels and the East has some interesting concepts which we can learn from to consider as part of our approach to a Healthy Life.
+By having a sense of purpose, this has been shown to increase our energy levels.

 “Our ikigai is different for all of us, but one thing we have in common is that we are all searching for meaning.”